-- 3. Select the files to load, using one of the following methods: - Click the first file, hold down control key (Windows) or command key (Mac) and click the last file - Click the first file, hold down shift key and click each file - 4.
+- 3. Select the files to load, using one of the following methods: - Click the first file, then press and hold the Control key (Windows) or Command key (Mac).
+While holding down the Control or Command key, click each of the other files you wish to select. - Click the first file, then press and hold the Shift key.
+While holding the Shift key down click the last file.
+This will select all the files in-between the first and last file. - 4.
 Click Open (Windows) or Select (Mac). - 5.
 Click OK to pre-process the files.